model-composer/router/README.md

 ### Caching

 The UrlGenerator caches database lookups during URL generation to minimize queries.
+Routes are also cached after first loading.

 ### Combination Algorithm

 For multi-field segments, the router generates all possible word distributions and tries each until finding a match.
-This is the same algorithm as the original router.

-## Requirements

-- PHP 8.1 or higher
-- No external dependencies

-## License

-MIT